Abigail Magistrati

-Abigail Magistrati (born 29 December 2003) is an Argentine artistic gymnast.
+Abigail Magistrati (born 29 December 2003) is an Argentine former artistic gymnast.
 She represented Argentina at the 2020 Summer Olympics after Martina Dominici, the original qualifier, tested positive for a banned substance.
+She is the 2021 Pan American team and floor exercise bronze medalist.
+She is the 2019 South American all-around and team champion and the 2022 South American balance beam champion.
+She is the 2022 Argentine all-around, balance beam, and floor exercise champion.

 Early life

-Magistrati was born in La Plata in 2003 and began gymnastics when she was three years old.
+Magistrati was born in La Plata and began gymnastics when she was three years old.
+She has an older sister named Marisol who also does gymnastics.